14 cheap places to visit in Italy

 Palazzo dei Normanni (Normal Palace) is a short distance from the center

-After Quattro Canti, head into the Kalsa neighborhood (the Arab Quarter) and explore the historic churches and pretty streets.
+From there, head into the Kalsa neighborhood, known as the Arab Quarter, and explore its historic churches and pretty streets at your own pace.

 Teatro Massimo (Massimo Theater), Piazza Verdi, Palermo